Open for Business

 Home Visit Service

-For your safety and ours, the Home Visit Service will only be available where the government tier system allows it.
+For your safety and ours, the Home Visit Service will only be available where the government advice allows it.
 We ask for your understanding if appointments need to be rearranged or cancelled due to Coronavirus restrictions.

 Where government guidelines allow home visits, our Rep will wear a mask and we ask that you also do so.
 Where possible, consultations should take place outdoors, ie in the garden.
 Where this is not an option, we ask that seating is arranged in a way that social distancing can be observed.
 We also ask that the number of customers present at the meeting is kept to a minimum.